 The following figure shows the timing diagram of the ADC running at 200 ksps.
 The TAD selection in conjunction with the guidelines described above allows a conversion speed of 200 ksps.
-See Example 19-1 for code example.
+See Example 16-1 for code example.

-19.8 ADC Acquisition Requirements
+16.8 A/D Acquisition Requirements

-The analog input model of the 12-bit ADC is shown in Figure 19-4.
-The total sampling time for the ADC is a function of the internal amplifier settling time and the holding capacitor charge time.
+The analog input model of the 12-bit ADC is shown in Figure 16-3.
+The total sampling time for the A/D is a function of the internal amplifier settling time and the holding capacitor charge time.

 For the ADC to meet its specified accuracy, the charge holding capacitor (CHOLD) must be allowed to fully charge to the voltage level on the analog input pin.
-The source impedance (Rs), the interconnect impedance (RIC), and the internal sampling switch (Rss) impedance combine to directly affect the time required to charge the capacitor CHOLD.
+The impedance source (Rs), the interconnect impedance (RIC) and the internal sampling switch (Rss) impedance combine to directly affect the time required to charge the capacitor CHOLD.
 The combined impedance of the analog sources must therefore be small enough to fully charge the holding capacitor within the chosen sample time.
-To minimize the effects of pin leakage currents on the accuracy of the ADC, the maximum recommended source impedance, Rs, is $2.5 \text{ k}\Omega$.
-After the analog input channel is selected (changed), this sampling function must be completed prior to starting the conversion.
+To minimize the effects of pin leakage currents on the accuracy of the ADC, the maximum recommended source impedance, Rs, is 2.5 k $\Omega$ After the analog input channel is selected (changed), this sampling function must be completed prior to starting the conversion.
 The internal holding capacitor will be in a discharged state prior to each sample operation.

-FIGURE 19-4: 12-BIT ADC ANALOG INPUT MODEL
+FIGURE 16-3: 12-BIT A/D CONVERTER ANALOG INPUT MODEL

-19.9 Module Power-down Modes
+16.9 Module Power-Down Modes

-The module has two internal Power modes.
+The module has two internal power modes.

-When the ADON bit is '1', the module is in Active mode, and is fully powered and functional.
+When the ADON bit is '1', the module is in Active mode; it is fully powered and functional.